8759s/8759s.github.io/content/authors/admin/_index.md

 ## About Me

-PhD candidate in Web Security and Computer Engineering at the University of Toronto, with a strong focus on improving security and privacy in web applications.
-Experienced in network security, system security, and software vulnerability analysis, with hands-on expertise in defending against user-impersonation attacks, detecting web trackers, and mitigating security risks in software-defined networks.
-Proven track record in academic research with multiple peer-reviewed publications in top-tier conferences such as NDSS and DSN.
-Proficient in programming languages such as Python, R, C/C++, and tools including fuzzers, dynamic analysis frameworks, and machine learning libraries.
-Currently seeking full-time research or software engineering roles for Summer/Fall 2025, with a strong desire to apply advanced security techniques in industry settings.
+I am a PhD candidate in Computer Engineering at the University of Toronto.
+My research intrest is on improving security and privacy in the web, system and applications.
+Currently seeking full-time research or software engineering roles for Summer/Fall 2025.